Toombul bus interchange

+Toombul is a bus station operated by Translink.
+It opened in 1967 and serves the Brisbane suburb of Nundah.
+It is a ground level station, featuring one island platform with six bus stands.

-Toombul bus station is located in Nundah, Brisbane, Queensland, Australia.
-The bus station is adjacent to Toombul railway station and the former Toombul Shopping Centre.
+The bus station is adjacent to Toombul railway station.
+It was previously attached to the Toombul Shopping Centre, which was demolished in 2022.

 Facilities

 The bus station is made up of eight bus stops including two on Sandgate Road.
 The bus station is an island, similar to an island platform, located in the former Toombul Shopping Centre car park.
 The island is split into east and west with three bus stops each.
 The bus station contains toilets, vending machines, seats, drinking fountains, bike racks and a rest area for bus drivers.

 Bus routes

 The following bus routes service Toombul bus station: